Hurleveur/CTF/cursor.md

 Collaborate on Edits: Acknowledge that the generated content is a starting point and offer to refine, expand, or adjust it based on user feedback.

 Maintain a Consistent Thread: Reference previous parts of the conversation to show that context is being retained.

+IMPORTANT:
+Whenever big changes happened after they have been finished run the tests with `npm run test` and run the app with `npm run dev` to check it launches correctly.
+Also make sure to update the README.md to reflect the new changes and keep good documentation.